Bachelor's Degree(s): Information Engineering, Jilin University, China

 LIS 7610/CSC 7481 Information Retrieval Systems

-Dr. Wu’s research areas are knowledge organization systems (such as taxonomy, classification, thesaurus, topic maps, and ontology), information retrieval systems (especially cross-language information retrieval and text classification), digital libraries, semantic analysis, and data-driven knowledge discovery.
+Dr. Wu’s research areas are knowledge organization systems (such as taxonomy, classification, thesaurus, topic maps, semantic networks, and ontology), information retrieval systems (especially cross-language information retrieval and text classification), digital libraries, semantic analysis of text and data-driven knowledge discovery.